easytarget/PrintPy2040/microPython/README.md

   >>>
 ```
 Upload the whole of this folder ('micropython') and ('micropython/fonts') onto the root of your device.
+* The 'Firmware' folder should not be copied; it just contains the latest reference firmware;
+  * This is the firmware I am using and have tested with, from the main download site.
+  * There is no 'precompiled firmware' available for PrintPy2040.

 * copy `config-default.py` to 'config.py` on the device
 * run `hwTest.py`:
 ```python